difference between discharge and being wet

 Being wet refers to the presence of moisture in the vaginal area.
 This can occur naturally as a result of sexual arousal, or from the use of lubricants during sexual activity or medical procedures.
 It is also possible to become wet due to sweating or other sources of moisture.
 While being wet is often associated with sexual activity, it is not synonymous with vaginal discharge.

-See also difference between half adder and full adder
+See also difference between cost and financial accounting

 How to Tell the Difference